-Join us in northern Wyoming for educational field workshops in mapping,
+Join us in northern Wyoming for educational field workshops in

-geology, and paleontology, led by professional geoscientists.
+Geology and Paleontology, led by professional geoscientists.

 Our educational workshops utilize the extensive geological and dinosaur fossil resources of Shell Valley in Wyoming’s Bighorn Basin, along with the nearby Big Horn Mountains, as “living classrooms” in order to increase the participant’s knowledge of earth science.
 These workshops will visit world-class dinosaur fossil-bearing localities with scientists who have done extensive research on these deposits.
 The basin is home to no less than four major dinosaur digsites, plus well over 1,000 documented ancient mammal and plant scientific collection sites.